 - Alternaria – This is one of the most common molds found, and usually appears in damp areas, such as the sink, shower, or dark and dimly lit spaces on the exterior of the home.
 Health problems associated with this mold often include asthma attacks and allergic reactions.

 - Aspergillus – This mold is prevalent indoors and only does minor damage to those who inhale it.
 However, some are known to experience severe reactions like respiratory infections, allergies, and inflamed lungs.

 - Aureobasidium – Most commonly found on wooden furniture, surfaces, painted walls, and wallpaper, this mold is pink and black and can cause allergic reactions.

 - Chaetomium – This mold is found in drywall with water damage and is typically identified by its musty or old odor.

-- Cladosporium – This mold can be found inside both cool and warm areas like carpet, wood floorboards, wooden cabinet, and older fabrics, and can leave people with breathing problems and respiratory issues.
+- Cladosporium – This mold can be found inside both cool and warm areas like carpet, wood floorboards, wooden cabinets, and older fabrics, and can leave people with breathing problems and respiratory issues.